 eHealth Program Roles and Related Initiatives

 Coordinate statewide technical assistance efforts to implement and use advanced health IT.
 Funded by the DHS Divisions of Medicaid Services (DMS) and supported by MetaStar, the eHealth Program oversees the Wisconsin Health IT Extension Program, which assists eligible Medicaid providers in Wisconsin to adopt, implement, upgrade, and meaningfully use certified EHRs.
-For more information, visit the Health IT Extension (link is external) webpage.
+For more information, visit the Health IT Extension (link is external) page.

 Conduct required federal strategic planning (the State Medicaid HIT Plan) and funding requests related to health IT investments.
 The eHealth Program develops, maintains, and reports on measurable outcome goals for achieving a mature health IT landscape.
 The eHealth Program requested and received Medicaid Management Information Systems federal funding to enhance information sharing and retrieval capabilities across the State and with the Medicaid enterprise.
 These projects leveraged WISHIN to integrate the immunization registry and Medicaid pharmacy data and create Wisconsin Medicaid health maintenance organization hospital encounter notifications.
 Medicaid continues to pursue Health Information Technology for Economic and Clinical Health (HITECH) funded projects with WISHIN, including public health reporting and Prescription Drug Monitoring Program integration.
 For more information, visit the WISHIN (link is external) webpage.